 Though many people say it will take time to become a backgammon pro player, by following this simple yet advanced backgammon strategy guide, you can be one of the best.
 If you are also into some sort of gambling and want to play backgammon for money, this will definitely help you win your game.
 There are also several books on backgammon, which we recommend you look into!

-Let’s start with the backgammon opening moves.
+Backgammon strategy will really start with your opening move, so let’s start with the opening moves.
 There are dozens of moves that can be made when you’re making the opening move in backgammon.
 A total of 15 possible combinations that can be made if you omit the doubles when rolling two dice.
 When a player makes the opening move, it is impossible to start the game off with double rolls.
 What you’ll basically be working with are your checkers in the starting position and the opening roll combination like no double.

 You might be astounded by the number of opening moves you can make if you do the math for all those numbers.
 Fortunately the players who have mastered backgammon have outlined the best moves for each dice combination.
 This simply means that you won’t have to learn the correct opening moves in backgammon through laborious trial and error.

-The best opening moves you can make so far in backgammon are the ones that allow you to make a point.
-When you make a point on the backgammon board you own that point and make a hump for your opponent’s checkers to jump over.
-Owning points on any of the two home boards when you make the opening move is a very powerful strategy in this game.
+When it comes to opening moves, the best moves you can make are the ones that allow you to make a point.
+When you make a point on the backgammon board, you own that point and make a hump for your opponent’s checkers to jump over.
+Owning points on any of the two home boards when you make the opening move is a very powerful backgammon strategy.